xinwenfu/GenCyber/IntrusionDetection/README.md

 <img src="../Imgs/Wireshark-Ethernet.png" width=640>

 Double click on the network interface, e.g., *Ethernet*.
 The capturing starts.
-The picture below shows the interface of the capturing window. network packages that you can see here this is a all the commands right command menus and here is a display filter because there's so much traffic here and you don't want to see all the packets sometimes then you can actually set up a filter for example in this case we see mp.source this means okay and uh within the packet right the source ip is a 10 delta 0.2.16 and here the destination ip is the
-10.0.2 the 13 here so you only want to see okay a packet which has such a kind of a source mp and that system ipa or the other way okay so that this is what this display filter means you just want to show the traffic right with such kind of a packet of headers you don't want to see other traffic and then in this panel here we show the details of a selected packet header so when you click a package in this panel here and it will show you actually here the headers of those packets that's a single package and you can see here there's a lot of headers here so you have to actually come to college to learn everything here okay but if you actually click the packet it'll also show you the banner content so what is the real data within the packet of course right the headers here are part of the banner content but as you know you know most of the data here have minions some of the data here refer to the headers each header has their own meanings each maybe data here is a field within the headers so what word shark does best is it will show you what each data means in this panel here so this will actually help you understand the protocols so when you actually learn internet of particles and this software will help you a lot telling you what each field means and what is the the name okay this help this is a very useful software okay
+The picture below shows the interface of the capturing window, command menus, display filter. listing of captured packets, details of selected packet header, and binary packet content.

 <img src="../Imgs/Wireshark-Panels.png" width=640>

-so so so this is basically what is going on here and and then we have hands-on lab right so for the hands-on lab uh what i want to what we want to do here is you know we are going to deploy uh we are going to deploy the knock attack against the windows vm and i want you guys to use workshop to capture the attack traffic and uh so the question for you is that can you actually find the attacker package send from kelly ram to windows vm so that's basically what we're going to do with the intrusion detection here i think that's all let me actually stop recording
+The display filter is useful because there's so much traffic sometimes.
+You don't want to see all the packets sometimes.
+You can actually set up a filter to show what you want to see.
+In the filer expression, ip.source refers to the source ip (10.0.2.16).
+The destination ip is the 10.0.2.13.

+The details of a selected packet header are shown in a panel.
+When you click a packet, Wireshark will show you the headers of the packet.
+You can see here there's a lot of headers.
+A header can have many fields.
+For example, the IP header has the source and destination IP addresses.
+That is one power of Wireshark.
+It shows your the names of those fields to help you understand the protocols a bit easier.
+When you learn the Internet, Wireshark will help you a lot telling you what each field means and what is the the name.

+The binary content of the entire packet is shown in the bottom panel, including all the headers.

+## Hands-on
+Deploy knock attack against Windows VM.
+Use Wireshark to capture the attack traffic.
+Can you find the attack packets sent from Kali VM to Windows VM?